Employment Requirements during the 24-month STEM OPT

-The government has new guidance about acceptable types of activity furing the 24-month STEM Extension.
+The government has new guidance about acceptable types of employment for the 24-month STEM Extension.
 Please email firstname.lastname@example.org for all questions regarding STEM OPT.

 The Department of Homeland Security has commented that although working for multiple employes is not prohibited, each employer must employ the student for no less than 20 hours per week, and must fully comply with the requiremetns of the 24-month STEM rule.

 The Department of Homeland Security has also commented that students may be employed by new start-up businesses as long as all regulatory requirements are met, including that the employer:

 a) adheres to the training plan requirements

 b) remains in good standing with E-Verify

 c) will provide compensation to the STEM OPT student commensurate to that provided to similarly situated U.S. workers